RoneoOrg/jamstack.club/README.md

 ## How does it work?

 Each theme is described in a Markdown file.
-(See [this example if a theme specification](https://raw.githubusercontent.com/RoneoOrg/jamstack.club/main/content/theme/hugo-restaurant.md) to get an idea).
+(See [this example of a theme specification](https://raw.githubusercontent.com/RoneoOrg/jamstack.club/main/content/theme/hugo-restaurant.md) to get an idea).

 The website is built with [Hugo](https://gohugo.io) along with [a few JS scripts](https://github.com/RoneoOrg/jamstack.club/tree/main/scripts) to automate the creation of the Github stats and generate a screenshot.